Last updated on: September 6, 2024

 Is a pickleball net shorter than tennis?

 Yes, a pickleball net is shorter than a tennis net.
 The net height for pickleball is 36 inches at the sidelines and 34 inches at the center.
-The height of a tennis net is 3 feet (36 inches) at the center and 3.5 feet (42 inches) at the posts.
+The height of a tennis net is 3 feet (36 inches) at the center and 3.5 feet (42 inches) at the center.